helabahria/trial-repo/README.md

 <!-- CONTACT -->
 ## Support

-Please do not hesitate to contact us at dev@atayen.us if you have any further questions or observations.:pray:
+:pray:Please do not hesitate to contact us at dev@atayen.us if you have any further questions or observations.